amperity/amperity-docs/amperity_reference/source/sql_presto.rst

 will return a random sample of records from the **Customer 360** table at a 50% rate.

-The following example shows a segment for use with AmpIQ and campaigns that samples all customers with the surname "Smith" who do not have the given name "Joe" at a 30% rate:
+The following example shows a segment for use with campaigns that samples all customers with the surname "Smith" who do not have the given name "Joe" at a 30% rate:

 .. code-block:: sql